Siddhi 4.x Streaming SQL Guide¶

 The following keywords can be used with the output stream to manipulate output.

-Output event types Description
+Output event types | Description |

-current events Outputs events when incoming events arrive to be processed by the query.
+Outputs events when incoming events arrive to be processed by the query.
+This is default when no specific output event type is specified. |

-expired events Outputs events when events expires from the window.
+Outputs events when events expires from the window. |

-all events Outputs events when incoming events arrive to be processed by the query as well as
+Outputs events when incoming events arrive to be processed by the query as well as when events expire from the window. |

-The output event type keyword can be used between insert and into as shown in the following example.
+The output event type keyword can be used between insert

 Example